Marathon Pacers Explained: Pros And Cons Of Running With A Pacer

 If you go out too fast, you can run out of steam and really slow down in the second half of the race.

-Similarly, if you set out to run negative splits (a slower first half and a faster second half), it can be hard to actually pick up the pace at the halfway point because you’re likely to already feel fairly tired at the pace you are running.
+Similarly, if you set out to run negative splits (a slower first half and a faster second half), it can be hard to pick up the pace at the halfway point because you’re likely already feeling fairly tired at the pace you are running.

 People running a marathon.